1300 words, 4 and a half minutes.

 This will probably be the first and last time I write about social networking.

 I’m an antisocial social networker.
 I had an expectation that part of the job of a networking platform (professional or social) would be to filter content or updates, both in terms of who was posting them and the individual significance or quality of the posts.
 Boy was I wrong.
 One person re-posts every single article they see, another “motivational” poster repeats blithe optimism without context at the end of every day (tellingly never the beginning).
 There is the virtue signaller whose primary tactic is to post about people they hate.
-There is the stream of charity requests, the next more worthy than the last while not one attempts to addresses the root causes of the suffering they hope to alleviate.
+There is the stream of charity requests, the next more worthy than the last while not one attempts to address the root causes of the suffering they hope to alleviate.
 Probably because that would be either too hard, too complicated to explain, or in some way conflicts with the value system of those who might otherwise donate money.
 I digress.
-Finally we have the recent US election cycle whose cant and humbug has swamped every communication channel.
+Finally, we have the recent US election cycle whose cant and humbug has swamped every communication channel.
 My choices?
 Mute, disconnect, or report.
 Said another way, ignore, gag, or crocodile pit.
 Not very satisfactory.

 I have a preference for quality over quantity.
 I’m not very interested in constant contact, I maintain a relatively short list of connections/followers/followed.
 I appreciate that I may not be a person that social networking sites wish to appeal to.
 That said, I’m not alone.
 I expect there are many others like me, time-poor, a little impatient, uninterested in much of the public discourse, looking for nuggets of news, information, and important updates from my valued contacts.

 Like some other people I rate, I’ve decided not to make LinkedIn my primary platform for this content, although all of it is of a professional nature.
 I haven’t quit LinkedIn but as a user of a platform I only dip into every once in a while, I am a witness to its decline.
 The fire alarm hasn’t gone off, I don’t think it’s time to evacuate, but there is a slight whiff of smoke so I’m keeping an eye on the nearest emergency exit.
-As a result I don’t want to store content in what could become a closed platform in the future or one I may choose to drift away from.
+As a result, I don’t want to store content in what could become a closed platform in the future or one I may choose to drift away from.
 I think LinkedIn picked the right time to sell.

 Bear in mind I’m no social media expert.